InfamousMusicify/Mark-Recall/README.md

 Craft:
 Obtain an Eye of Ender and paper, craft them together and you will recieve 3 Items.
 Right click the "Mark" to set a Mark.
 Right Click "Recall" to return to a Mark.
-Right click "Cycle Mark" to cycle thru which Mark your Mark/Recalling to.
+Right click "Cycle Mark" to cycle thru which Mark your'e Mark/Recalling to.

 Command: